CFA-CJJ-GroupProject/CFA-Term3-NodeProject/README.md

 #### Driver
 ***
-1. As a driver, I would like a list of my pickups for the day.
+1. As a driver, I would like a list of all my jobs for the day.
-2. As a driver, I would like a list of my deliviries for the day
-3. As a driver, I would like to be able to mark a job as complete, for my own use.
+2. As a driver, I would like to be able to mark a job as complete, for my own use.
-4. As a driver, I would like to click on an address and be directed there.
+3. As a driver, I would like to click on an address and be directed there.

 #### Admin/Clerk